technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

 ![A screen shot of a computer screen Description automatically generated](./media/image19.jpeg)

->**Note:** As you saw previously, Docker has executed the instructionsnfrom the lines that you've previously written in the prior unit.
+>**Note:** As you saw previously, Docker has executed the instructions on the lines that you've previously written in the prior unit.
 Each instruction is a step in sequential order.
 Rerun the docker build command again, notice the differences in the steps, you'll notice ---\>
 Using cache for layers that haven't changed.
-If your not making app changes (before rerunning the docker build command), then you'll notice all cached layers as the binaries are untouched and can be sourced from Docker cache).
+If you are not making app changes (before rerunning the docker build command), then you'll notice all cached layers as the binaries are untouched and can be sourced from the Docker cache).
 This is an important takeaway when optimizing your container images and the associated compute costs with time spent building them.